kode4food/interpol/guide/01-intro.md

 In this case, we're using the `interpol()` module to compile our template into a JavaScript function.
 We can then call it as many times we like.

-    Going Forward, the Templates are going to get a bit more complex and it will become increasingly difficult to type them into the Node REPL.
+    Going Forward, the Templates are going to get a bit more complex and it will become increasingly difficult to type them into the node.js REPL.
 So instead, I'll be including a JSFiddle link for each example.

 #### Worth Noting
 Like JavaScript, Interpol is case-sensitive.
 Though we haven't seen any yet, all keywords in Interpol are lower-case.
 Additionally, new lines are mostly ignored, but it's important to avoid them before a comma (`,`) that is used to continue a statement (such as `let` or `import`).